Methylenedioxybenzylamphetamine

-Methylenedioxybenzylamphetamine, abbreviated MDBZ, and systematically named 3,4-methylenedioxy-N-benzylamphetamine, is a drug.
-It is the N-benzyl derivative of 3,4-methylenedioxyamphetamine (MDA).
-MDBZ was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 150 mg, and the duration unknown.
-Very few data exist about the pharmacological properties, metabolism, and toxicity of MDBZ.
+MDBZ, also known as 3,4-methylenedioxy-N-benzylamphetamine or as N-benzyl-MDA, is a chemical compound of the phenethylamine, amphetamine, MDxx, and N-benzylphenethylamine families related to MDA.
+It is the N-benzyl derivative of MDA.

+Use and effects

+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MDBZ's dose as greater than 150 mg orally and its duration as unknown.
+According to Shulgin, MDBZ showed "little if any activity".

+Chemistry

+Synthesis

+The chemical synthesis of MDBZ has been described.

+Analogues

+Analogues of MDBZ include MDA, MDMA, MDCPM, benzphetamine, benzylone (bk-MDBZ), and 2C2-NBOMe, among others.

+History

+MDBZ was first described in the scientific literature by Alexander Shulgin and colleagues in 1980.
+Subsequently, it was described in greater detail by Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) in 1991.

 Society and culture

 Popular culture

 In an episode of the British spoof documentary TV show Brass Eye, David Amess MP was fooled into recording a warning against a fictitious new drug called "cake".
 When asked a parliamentary question about it, the Home Office incorrectly assumed Amess was referring to MDBZ.

 Legal status

 United Kingdom

 MDBZ is a Class A drug in the Drugs controlled by the UK Misuse of Drugs Act.